-Want to discover Byzantine Istanbul Constantinople?
-Have you finished the famous sites in Sultanahmet and ready to walk in areas where tourists do not go?
-Then our Byzantine Istanbul Constantinople is a perfect choice!
+Want to discover Byzantine-era Istanbul, then known as Constantinople?
+Have you finished the famous sites in Sultanahmet and are ready to walk in areas where most tourists do not go?
+Then our Byzantine tour is a perfect choice!

-The vastness of the vision and boldness of the design of the Byzantine era Constantinople is expressed in Hagia Sophia, but medieval Constantinople around the Golden Horn offers more information compared with Sultanahmet.
+The vastness of the vision and boldness of the design of Byzantine-era Constantinople is expressed in Hagia Sophia, but medieval Constantinople around the Golden Horn offers more information compared to Sultanahmet.

-We poke around forgotten corners just over this hauntingly beautiful inlet – the Golden Horn and walk to see Constantinople before the Ottoman Conquest in 1453.
+We poke around forgotten corners just over this hauntingly beautiful inlet, the Golden Horn, and walk to see Constantinople as it was before the Ottoman Conquest in 1453.

-Our Byzantine Istanbul Constantinople tour starts with a ferry ride from Eminonu or Karakoy zigzagging both sides of the Golden Horn to end in Ayvansaray.
+Our Byzantine-era tour starts with a ferry ride from Eminonu or Karakoy, zigzagging through both sides of the Golden Horn to end in Ayvansaray.

-Ayvansaray is where Constantinople officially ended so we’ll see and walk along the mighty Byzantine walls of Theodosius from 5th Century.
+Ayvansaray is where Constantinople officially ended, and we see and walk along the mighty Byzantine walls of Theodosius from the fifth Century.

-Our first visit is an extraordinary Greek Orthodox Church – Mary Blachernae.
-The only church in the whole world where there’s a service on a Friday morning.
-This church was built on a sacred water source and, is a pilgrimage for Greek people in Istanbul.
+Our first stop is an extraordinary Greek Orthodox Church, Mary Blachernae, the only church in the whole world where there’s a service on a Friday morning.
+This church was built on a sacred water source and is a pilgrimage for Greek people in Istanbul.

-We’ll be climbing the 7th hill of Istanbul as we make our way to one of the oldest Byzantine Palaces of the 13th Century ( Tekfur Sarayi).
+We climb the seventh hill of Istanbul as we make our way to one of the oldest Byzantine palaces of the 13th century, Tekfur Sarayi.

 The highlight of the trip is the famous Chora, the Byzantine marvel of mosaics and frescoes.

-We then walk our way back through Balat which houses one of Istanbul’s surviving medieval synagogues and trendiest houses that are now enjoying their second or even third type of use.
+We then walk back through Balat, which houses one of Istanbul’s surviving medieval synagogues and trendiest houses that are now enjoying their second or even third type of use.

-You can enjoy Byzantine Istanbul Constantinople tour with the company of a private tour guide, or you can join a group of max 8 people.
+You can enjoy the Byzantine-era tour with the company of a private tour guide, or you can join a group of eight max.

-This tour runs every day except Wednesdays and starts at 80Euros per person.
+- This tour runs every day, except Wednesdays